 - Be a high school graduate or its equivalent, and - Be at least 17 years of age as of the first day of scheduled classes, and - Achieve minimum score of 260 on the Next Generation Accuplacer Reading Assessment and - Transfer from the Medical Assisting AOS program into Practical Nursing Program once the following criteria are demonstrated: - Achieve a grade of at least a "B- " (80%)in each of BIO 112, GS 102, BIO 110, BIO 210, PSY 105 and ENG 102.
-(A student is permitted to retake only one of these courses to attain a "B- "grade.), and - Achieve passing grades in each of MA 100, PSY 105 and DLP 105, and - Achieve a minimum composite score of 68 on the TEAS VII exam.
+(A student is permitted to retake only one of these courses to attain a "B- "grade.), and - Achieve a minimum composite score of 68 on the TEAS VII exam.